 Some disputes involve directors falling out due to a lack of communication, however, or a significant difference in viewpoint, rather than because a marriage is ending.
 A just and equitable winding up may be equally effective in these circumstances, allowing the shareholders to move forward, but the next step will be placed in the hands of the courts.

 Resolving shareholder/director disputes is a complex area of business, and it’s vital to obtain professional guidance on the best way forward.
 Our experts at Real Business Rescue will provide the advice you need using sound commercial knowledge and extensive experience.
-Call to arrange a same-day consultation free-of-charge.
-Real Business Rescue provide director advice online, over the phone, or in-person at one of our 72 UK offices or a place of your convenience.
+Call today on 0800 644 6080 arrange a free same-day consultation with any of our 75 Offices.

 17th April 2019

 HMRC applied to see more than 4,000 UK companies closed down over the course of 2018 and is being too aggressive in its pursuit of tax-related debts.Read More